alexamies/buddhist-dictionary/python/README-JUPYTER.md

 ## Juppyter notebook
 ===============================================================================
 This directory contains a Python Juppyter notebook and Python helper scripts for exploring and curating the Chinese-English dictionary and Taisho reader.
+This motley collection of scripts should be used with caution.

 In order to use it you should install:

 1. Python
 2. Numpy